 Nancy J Kelley chaired over one hundred educational sessions, public meetings, public hearings and other public forums during the course of this time, often fielding negative public commentary resulting from the anger and concerns of citizens related to the development.

 - Set aside 140 acres, or 90% of currently undeveloped land on the site, as permanently protected open space, connected with the MA Audubon Society’s Habitat Wildlife Sanctuary and with the state’s Beaver Brook and Rock Meadow reservations.
-This open space provided a critical link in the Western Greenway, a six-mile corridor from Belmont to Waltham.
+This open space provided a critical link in the Western Greenway, a six-mile corridor from Belmont to Waltham, MA.

 - Permitted 1.2 million square feet of development with a value of $300 million, including